 Our Development and Commercialization Strategy

-PXL770, as a first-in-class novel mechanism, provides a unique opportunity for patients with metabolic disorders and type 2 diabetes with high cardiovascular risk.
-Our Phase 1 trial will assess safety, tolerability and pharmacokinetics.
+PXL770, as a first-in-class novel mechanism, provides a unique opportunity for patients with chronic metabolic disorders, including NASH.